averageflamethrowerguy/cs69/simple_motion/README.md

 - ROS -- tested on Melodic, but other versions may work.
 - colcon -- used for building the application.

+## Configuration
+The number of sides, side length, and rotation direction are all determined by the launch file

 ## Build
 Once cloned in a ROS workspace, e.g., `ros_workspace/src/`, run the following commands to build it:

 	cd ros_workspace
 	colcon build
+    delete the /install directory (needed for clean rolaunch)

 ## Run
 Run first the robot nodes or simulator.